 On this page you will find information on the following (you can click to jump to the section):

-If you or the person you look after are defined as extremely vulnerable on medical grounds then you should practise ‘social shielding’.
+If you or the person you look after are defined as extremely vulnerable on medical grounds, then you should practise ‘social shielding’.
 Social shielding goes further than social distancing and means that you should not leave your home (even for shopping) and should minimise all non-essential contact with other members of the household.
-In most cases you will be advised to practise social shielding for 12 weeks.
+There have been recent changes to the categories and the guidance for social shielding, and these rules are expected to change on 6th July and 1st August.
 There is a lot more information and more specific detail on the gov.uk website.

 If you are worried that you or someone you look after may be at risk, NHS 111 can offer direct guidance as they have set up an online coronavirus helpline.
 The NHS will be contacting people who are at particularly high risk of getting seriously ill from Monday 23 March onwards.
 If you suspect you or your looked after person fall into this category but you haven’t received a letter by Sunday 29th March, you should call your GP or hospital clinician.

 It is important to know that you can also register for support as an extremely vulnerable person.
 The government will ensure you get support with things like deliveries and food supplies.
 You can register for this on someone else’s behalf and if you’re not 100% sure you are classified as ‘extremely vulnerable’ the advice is to register anyway.

 From 4th May, the Government classified unpaid carers as ‘essential workers‘ meaning you are now eligible for a COVID-19 test.
 To find out how you can access a test you should visit the Surrey County Council website’s dedicated testing page.
 There’s a lot of information here, including how to book your test, which needs to be done by registering on the Surrey testing hub page.
 Once you have registered a member of the testing team will contact you to book your appointment.

 Please click on this government page to find out more about test and trace.

 Now is a good time to get organised and make a plan.
 Key things to think about are: